 Our night shows only operate on the dates listed in our Best Dates Show Information page.
 We don't do any night shows 4 nights before, on, and 4 nights after a Full Moon.

-Day and Night shows only run when we have 4 or more persons and if the skies are clear/ Always check with the Obs. first.
+Night shows only run when we have 4 or more adults and if the skies are clear/ Always check with the Obs. first.

 Yes, bookings are essential for both Day and Night shows.
 Phone 0427 961 391

 40 persons for a night show and 77 persons for a day show.

 YES!
-If there's patchy cloud in the sky it's recommended that you call the Observatory and check to see if that night show is still on.
-Alternatively, you can view our ALL SKY CAMERA on our website.
+If there's patchy cloud in the sky it's recommended that you call the Observatory at 6pm on the night of your booking for a check.
+You can view our ALL SKY CAMERA on our website.

 If the sky clouds up within the first 30 minutes of the show and there is no sign it will clear, you will be offered a refund or given a 3 month rain-check.
 If the skies cloud up AFTER the first 30 minutes and there's no sign of it clearing, we offer two alternatives: Adjourn to the Star Theatre for an A/V program to finish off the booked session or go home.There are NO refunds.

 Winter is best to view (and photograph) the Milky Way, Scorpio, Sagittarius and Carina.
 In Summer Orion, Canis Majoris, Rigel Orionis, the Great Nebula of Orion - M42, and the Large and Small Magellanic Clouds.

 Check our Show Dates page to plan your night out under the stars.